The dual actions, equivariant autoequivalences and stable tilting objects: Cyclic group actions

 \begin{proof} Recall that any equivalence preserves basic projective generators.
 Then (1) follows from Lemma \ref{lem:mod}(1).
 Lemma \ref{lem:mod}(2) implies the statement (2).
 For (3), we just observe that a compatible isomorphism $c\colon ^{\sigma^d}(-)\rightarrow {\rm Id}_{{\rm mod}\mbox{-}A}$ yields the required element $a\in A^\times$; see Lemma \ref{lem:mod}(3). \end{proof}

 We denote by $Z(A)$ the center of $A$.
 It is well known that $Z(A)$ is isomorphic to $Z({\rm mod}\mbox{-}A)$.

 \begin{prop} Let $A$ be a finite dimensional basic $k$-algebra satisfying $Z(A)=k$, and $d\geq 2$.
 Assume that each element in $k$ has a $d$-th root.
-Then the following sets are in one-to-one correspondence to each other: \begin{enumerate} \item the isoclass set of $k$-linear $C_d$-actions on ${\rm mod}\mbox{-}A$; \item the isoclass set of $k$-linear weak $C_d$-actions on $A$; \item the set of $d$-compatible elements in ${\rm Out}_k(A)$. \end{enumerate} Moreover, the bijection ``$(2)\Leftrightarrow (3)$" induces a bijection between the set of equivalence classes of $k$-linear $C_d$-crossed systems $(A, \rho, c)$ to the set of conjugacy classes formed by $d$-compatible elements in ${\rm Out}_k(A)$. \end{prop}
+Then the following sets are in one-to-one correspondence to each other: \begin{enumerate} \item the set of isoclasses of $k$-linear $C_d$-actions on ${\rm mod}\mbox{-}A$; \item the set of isoclasses of $k$-linear weak $C_d$-actions on $A$; \item the set of $d$-compatible elements in ${\rm Out}_k(A)$. \end{enumerate} Moreover, the bijection ``$(2)\Leftrightarrow (3)$" induces a bijection between the set of equivalence classes of $k$-linear $C_d$-crossed systems $(A, \rho, c)$ to the set of conjugacy classes formed by $d$-compatible elements in ${\rm Out}_k(A)$. \end{prop}

 \begin{proof} By Lemma \ref{lem:modA}(1), each $G$-action on ${\rm mod}\mbox{-}A$ fixes $A$.
 By Proposition \ref{prop:act-mod}, we have the correspondence between (1) and (2).
 By Lemma \ref{lem:modA}(2) and (3), the set of $d$-compatible elements is in a bijection to the set in Corollary \ref{cor:cyclic-act}(2).
 Then Corollary \ref{cor:cyclic-act} yields the correspondence between (1) and (3).